thedessa/space-invaders/README.md

 # Space Invaders

+Game build as the final project of _"Web Page Construction II"_ course - 2021.1 IFRS semester

 This game is built with Phaser 3.
 To run this game you must have a server.
 An easy option is to use the [browser-sync](https://www.npmjs.com/package/browser-sync) npm package.